JDGTelus/sdm-tools/README.md

 - Monitor current work and provide detailed views of tasks.
 - Store and display Jira issues with customizable columns.
 - Backup and update Jira data with ease.
-- Write raw payloads to a file for inspection.
 - Fetch and store commit information from the repository.
 - Display commit information with pagination and colorful output.